Voljega/BestArcade/README.md

 - `genreSubFolders`: determines if your romset will use sub folders for genre or not
 - `useImages`: determines if images will be used for gamelist

-### CUSTOM, ATOMISWAVE & NAOMI ROMSETS CONFIGURATION :
+### CUSTOM, ATOMISWAVE NAOMI & HANDHELD ROMSETS CONFIGURATION :
 You can modify your configuration by editing the related `conf\conf-*.conf` (`conf\conf-custom.conf`, `conf\conf-naomi.conf`, etc...) file either directly or from the UI with your own parameters :
 - `exportDir` : the target directory for generation, warning its whole content will be erased (you will be prompted) at the begining of the script
-- `custom`, `atomiswave` or `naomi` : the path to your original sets, this will be left untouched by the script
+- `custom`, `atomiswave` `naomi` or `handheld` : the path to your original sets, this will be left untouched by the script
+- `dat` : the path to your set dat
 - `images`: Paths to your images folder (flyers, screenshot, etc) separated by ';', will be checked in consecutive order
 - `imgNameFormat` : the image name format in your images folder, '{rom}' part will be replaced by each rom name
 - `dryRun` : If put to 1, will do a dry run, generating only csv and dat files without copying roms and bios, good for testing